 Condensed milk and evaporated milk are traditionally used but there are many variations on the drink that can include one or the other or not at all.

-Cow’s milk is often used but if you are vegan use alternative milks like coconut milk or almond milk instead of the cow’s milk, condensed milk and evaporated milk.
+Cow’s milk is often used but if you are vegan use alternative milk like coconut milk or almond milk instead of cow’s milk, condensed milk, and evaporated milk.

 How To Make Pink Milk – 3 Ways